vladbalmos/mitzasql/README.md

 * Manage multiple sessions
 * View databases
-* View list of tables, views & stored procedures in a database
+* View list of tables, sql views & stored procedures in a database
-* View table & view data:
+* View rows in a table or sql view:
     * Easy sorting of data
     * Resize columns
 * SQL Query editor & view